 While Netflix and Amazon Prime continue to expand their slate of original programming, the biggest draw for Hulu continues to be the shows it licenses from network television.
 That’s changed recently, however, as Hulu been releasing increasingly strong original series.
-It doesn’t boast as many originals as Netflix or Amazon, but it has quietly built an impressive catalog of series.
 If you’re trying to figure out exactly which original show to watch next on Hulu, here’s a great place to start with a look at the 10 best Hulu original series right now.

 1. The Handmaid’s Tale

 2 seasons, 20 episodes | IMDb: 8.6/10

 Based on the Margaret Atwood novel of the same name, Handmaid’s Tale is set in a dystopian future run by a fundamentalist government renamed Gilead.
 The fertility rate has bottomed out, women have been deprived of their rights, and the men have turned them into reproductive vessels.
 This future, however, is so recently removed from the present that the misery of the women — forced to be submissive through electroshock and other forms of torture — is compounded by haunting memories of their most recent past.
 Top-lined by the exceptional performance of Elizabeth Moss, the series also boasts strong supporting turns from Yvonne Strahovski, Samira Wiley, Joseph Fiennes, and Alexis Bledel, whose character attempts to rebel against the autocratic government and suffers excruciating consequences.
 It’s a harrowing series, often so bleak that it’s difficult to watch, but in our current political climate, the themes of The Handmaid’s Tale resonate loudly, and the second season is even darker and more powerful.